GSA/site-scanning-documentation/pages/scan_steps.md

 When scanning commences, [this core file](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/core-scanner.service.ts#L36) dictates which scans are run.
 Due to the nature of the code base, the scans run asynchronously (i.e. they don't necessarily run in the order they are written in the code).
 Each scan operates separately and don't talk to each other.

+The current scans are:

+- `[primary](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/primary.ts)` - Loads the Target URL and analyzes the resulting Final URL, generating most of the Site Scanning data.
+- `[dns](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/dns.ts)` - Analyzes the DNS of the Final URL.
+- `[notFound](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/not-found.ts)` - A random string is added as a path after the Target URL to test how the site handles 404 errors.
+- `[robotsTxt](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/robots-txt.ts)` - Appends `/robots.txt` to the Target URL, loads it, and analyzes the resulting `robots.txt` Final URL.
+- `[sitemapXml](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/sitemap-xml.ts)` - Appends `/sitemap.xml` to the Target URL, loads it, and analyzes the resulting `sitemap.xml` Final URL.

-The primary scan uses [Puppeteer](https://pptr.dev/) to load a target URL in a headless Chrome/Chromium browser.
+The primary scan uses [Puppeteer](https://pptr.dev/) to load a Target URL in a headless Chrome/Chromium browser.
 It then (again asynchronously) runs a number of what might be thought of as scan components, the list of which can be found [here](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/primary.ts#L48-L58) and the code for which can be found [here](https://github.com/GSA/site-scanning-engine/tree/main/libs/core-scanner/src/scans).

 At the moment, these 'scan components' are:
 * [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which notes whether the Target URL redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Target URL.
 This populates the `Final URL`, `Final URL - Base Domain`, `Final URL - Base Website`, `Final URL - Top Level Domain`, `Final URL - Media Type`, `Final URL - Live`, `Target URL - Redirects`, `Final URL - Same Base Domain As Target URL`, `Final URL - Same Base Website As Target URL`, and `Final URL - Status Code` fields.